bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 This is not hard because we can just do a cryptographic key exchange.
 This is kind of standard.
 We can do the Diffie-Hellman key exchange, for example.
-But functionality-wise, What we want to do in practice is we don't want to send just one bit message, we want to send longer messages, for example, with common choices.
+But functionality-wise, What we want to do in practice is we don't want to send just one bit message, we want to send longer messages, for example, with Bitcoin addresses.
 This is also not too hard to do.
 Now I've shown you an example with the bit field, which is the field which is 0 and 1 basically as a mathematical field.
 What we can also do if you want to send larger messages is encode them as larger integers and use larger finite fields to transmute them.